-The College is continuing a review of its policies and resolution procedures to ensure that processes, protocols and resources are in compliance with guidance issued by the U.S. Department’s Office for Civil Rights.
+The University is continuing a review of its policies and resolution procedures to ensure that processes, protocols and resources are in compliance with guidance issued by the U.S. Department’s Office for Civil Rights.
 During this process, content appearing on this website supersedes all print documents and will serve as the essential resource for current practice.

 Augustana’s use of the 1P1P model is permitted through a license granted by The National Center for Higher Education Risk Management and the Association for Title IX Administrators.
 All other rights reserved by The NCHRM Group, LLC/ATIXA ©2013

 These policies and procedures will be reviewed and updated annually by the Title IX Coordinator and Deputy Coordinators.
 The Title IX Coordinator may make minor modifications to procedure that do not materially jeopardize the fairness owed to any party.
 However, the Title IX Coordinator may also vary procedures materially with notice (on the institutional website, with appropriate date of effect identified) upon determining that changes to law or regulation require policy or procedural alterations not reflected in this policy and procedure.
 Procedures in effect at the time of its implementation will apply.
 Policy in effect at the time of the offense will apply even if the policy is changed subsequently, unless the parties consent to be bound by the current policy.
 Date of last review: June 30, 2016.